Financial Aid Facts

 Financial Aid Changes

 Every year, many of the federal aid policies, practices, and awards are up for review and approval by the federal government.
 The government also maintains the right to modify all federal aid policies at any time during the year should there be budgetary or regulation issues that need to be addressed immediately.
-Starting with the new financial aid award year for 2014-2015 that begins officially on July 1st, 2014, the attached document highlights the pending changes in financial aid awarding and policy.
+Starting with the new financial aid award year that begins officially on July 1st, each year, the attached document highlights the pending changes in financial aid awarding and policy.
 The Financial Aid Office will be able to answer any specific questions regarding how these changes might or might not affect you and your financial aid award for the coming school year.
 Please refer to Federal aid website for additional information.

 The following links will help you find the information you need to finance your education.